Yusheng-Xu/VGS-SVGS-Segmentation/README.md

 Special thanks to Dong Lin from TU Dresden!

 Reference:
-You can find more details about the VGS algorithm in our recent publications:
+You can find more details about the VGS/SVGS algorithm in our recent publications:

 ```
 @article{xu2017geometric,